California's 47th congressional district: Historical district boundaries

+2003-13

 From 2003 through 2013, the district included many of Orange County's central suburbs, including Anaheim, Garden Grove and Santa Ana.

+2013-23

-Due to redistricting after the 2010 United States Census, the district has moved west to parts of Los Angeles County and now includes Catalina and San Clemente islands.
-The district also retains parts of Orange County such as Garden Grove.
+Due to redistricting after the 2010 United States census, the district moved west to parts of Los Angeles County and included Catalina and San Clemente islands.
+The district also retained parts of Orange County such as Garden Grove.

 In popular culture

 California's 47th congressional district was the scene of a congressional election (won by a deceased Democrat), and later a congressional special election (won by the Republican incumbent), featured in several episodes of the political drama The West Wing.
+Like the real district, the fictional one from the show is in Orange County.